BYU-Idaho values suggestions and ideas that can improve the university.

-Electronic Travel Authorization numbers must be received in the Travel Office to complete the purchase of airline tickets.
+You will need an approved Travel Authorization number to complete the purchase of airline tickets.
 Credit card numbers are required to confirm hotel rooms.
 The Travel Authorization form is electronic, and the link can be found HERE.
-If you are inviting someone to campus, we require a Guest Travel document, available at the SAME WEB PAGE.
+If you are inviting someone to campus, we require a Guest Travel Request, available at the SAME WEB PAGE.

 If you have any questions or need assistance while you are traveling or after business hours, please call our emergency telephone number listed above.
 We can help with canceled flights, emergency return trips and most any needs you might have while traveling.

-BYU-Idaho has an agreement with International SOS.
+BYU-Idaho has an agreement with HTH Worldwide International Insurance.
 For more information about the procedure for medical emergencies, please see our website.
-Please review this information before you travel, especially when traveling internationally.
+This is for international travel and must be purchased by everyone.
+We also have International S.O.S. that can be used domestically to help find doctors while traveling.
+Please review this information before you travel.

-Please complete a Travel Profile before your first travel request.
+Please complete your Travel Profile on I Travel before you purchase a ticket.
 Profile data will ensure that the reservation request is processed appropriately.
 Frequent flyer numbers will be recorded and automatically added to reservations.
 Be aware that the frequent flyer card must match the name on the airline reservation.
 The Travel Office always recommends individuals check-in with their card on the day of travel to insure the miles are recorded.
 We will need your email address to send confirmation of ticketing.
 Airlines now also request a home phone number to alert you personally if there is a schedule change inside 48 hours of your flight.

 The Transportation Security Administration (TSA) is now enforcing their Secure Flight passenger program.
-When making airline reservations travelers (passengers) will now be required to provide their full name as it appears on government issued identification being used when traveling.
-Secure Flight does not require the names on all your ID's be identical.
-You should provide your name as it appears on your government-issued ID that you plan to use when traveling.
-We need to make sure the information is correct to avoid problems.
-TSA will start denying boarding and there could be penalties for missed flights.
+When making airline reservations travelers (passengers) will now be required to provide their full name as it appears on government issued ID that you plan to use when traveling.
+We need to make sure the information is correct ot avoid problems.
+TSA can deny boarding and there could be penalties for missed flights.
 Please be prepared to provide this information to the Travel Office representatives when making reservations.
 Make sure if you are using I Travel to fill out your profile and that you list the correct name matching your ID as well as your date of birth and gender.
 For more information on Secure Flight please visit www.tsa.gov/secureflight.

 The Travel Office will also have a live record of the traveler's information and resend the email to remind the traveler to review the flight information if there has been a major flight change.

-Brigham Young University - Idaho's authorized rental car agencies are National/Alamo and Hertz.
-Rental car reservations should be made by the Travel Office to ensure that contract rates, unlimited miles and insurance are appropriately applied.
+Brigham Young University - Idaho's authorized rental car agencies are National and Hertz.
+Rental car reservations should be made through I Travel to ensure that contract rates, unlimited miles and insurance are appropriately applied.
 The standard rental car class is midsize.
-The rates may be advertised lower than what is quoted by the Travel Office, but those rates may not include everything Church Travel has negotiated for car rental.
+The rates may be advertised lower than what is quoted by I Travel, but those rates may not include everything Church Travel has negotiated for car rentals.
 Insurance is included in our car rental contracts.
 Car rental upgrades and gasoline options can add to cost of car rental.
 Decline all optional insurance and fuel service options.
 It is less expensive if you fill the gas tank prior to returning the rental car.
 Please read and follow directions to avoid an extra charge.
 Once the traveler initials a contract, it is very difficult to revise.
 It is important to report a rental car accident to the Travel Office.